cyverse-vice/jupyterlab-pytorch/README.md

 # jupyterlab-pytorch

+:exclamation: need to build torch using GPU :exclamation:

 notes: currently, the GitHub Action will not generate the container -- it is too big (~10.6GB) for the Action VMs

 To build locally: